Edwin123465/Active-Tremor-Surpression/README.md

 Calibration data (36 bytes) is stored in EEPROM from address 0, validated by a magic number sentinel (0xCAB1).
 If absent on boot, safe defaults load automatically.
 The serial protocol uses three prefix types: T for 100 Hz telemetry, E for events and state transitions, and C for commands from the dashboard.
 The full specification is in [protocol.h](Firmware/protocol.h).

-Al the firmware codes needed can be found in the [Firmware code map](Firmware).
+All firmware codes needed can be found in the [Firmware code map](Firmware).
 The files needed to actually run the tremor suppression code can be found in the [Execute dashboard map](Execute%20dashboard).

 ### Calibration procedure